Exw27/MyWeb/content/resume.md

 ## Experience

 **IT Specialist**
+- *Sefidanis Inc*
-- *Sefidanis Inc. * Ohrid, Norht Macedonia
+- Ohrid, Norht Macedonia
 - *2 Years: 2022 - 2024*

 - AI Monument to the Future